Walmart Is Eliminating Greeters. Workers With Disabilities Feel Targeted

 "We recognize that our associates with physical disabilities face a unique situation.
 With that in mind, we will be extending the current 60-day greeter transition period for associates with disabilities while we explore the circumstances and potential accommodations, for each individual, that can be made within each store.
 This allows associates to continue their employment at the store as valued members of the team while we seek an acceptable, customized solution for all of those involved."

-NPR has also learned of several complaints against Walmart with the Equal Employment Opportunity Commission as well as a lawsuit — all by greeters with disabilities who previously lost their jobs after demands changed.
-Walmart has reportedly filed a statement in two of the cases but had not provided a copy to NPR as of publication time.
+NPR has also learned of several complaints against Walmart with the Equal Employment Opportunity Commission, as well as a lawsuit — all by greeters with disabilities who previously lost their jobs after demands changed.

+Walmart has reportedly filed a statement in two of the EEOC cases but had not provided a copy to NPR as of publication time.
+The company has not yet responded to the allegations in the lawsuit.

 One EEOC claim was filed in October by two cousins in Michigan, both of whom use wheelchairs and say they lost their greeter jobs last year.
 Another has been filed in Wisconsin, where a former greeter says that last year, she was forced into a worse-paying and more physically demanding job.
 A third claim is pending in Texas, where a greeter with cerebral palsy says she has been on an extended leave of absence since her job changed in mid-2017.
 One more greeter, who lost his job in Utah in 2016, sued Walmart in January.